 The DGS organizes annual sessions on how to write grant applications, in addition to other useful topics.
 Please make it a point to attend.
-Consult with your adviser as well on which grants are most appropriate for your specific research.
-Elizabeth Colucci, the director of fellowships at the Graduate School, runs workshops, welcomes your inquiries, and can give you feedback on applications.
+Consult with your advisor as well on which grants are most appropriate for your specific research.
+The director of fellowships at the Graduate School runs workshops, welcomes your inquiries, and can give you feedback on applications.